As9xm/ifeellost/README.md

 # Name
-- ifeellost
+ifeellost

-  # Abilities
+# Features
-  - can search faster and show the URL
+- search faster for URLs
-  - have limit about search results
+- limit the search results as you want